Gilbert Ames Bliss: Life

 In 1908, Chicago's Maschke died and Bliss was hired to replace him; Bliss remained at Chicago until his 1941 retirement.
 While at Chicago, he was an editor of the Transactions of the American Mathematical Society, 1908–16, and chaired the Mathematics Department, 1927–41.
 That Department was less distinguished under Bliss than it had been under E. H. Moore's previous leadership, and than it would become under Marshall Stone's and Saunders MacLane's direction after World War II.
 A near-contemporary of Bliss's at Chicago was the algebraist Leonard Dickson.

 During World War I, he worked on ballistics, designing new firing tables for artillery, and lectured on navigation.
 In 1918, he and Oswald Veblen worked together in the Range Firing Section at the Aberdeen Proving Ground, applying the calculus of variations to correct shell trajectories for the effects of wind, changes in air density, the rotation of the Earth, and other perturbations.

 Bliss married Helen Hurd in 1912, who died in the 1918 influenza pandemic; their two children survived.
 Bliss married Olive Hunter in 1920; they had no children.

 Bliss was elected to the National Academy of Sciences (United States) in 1916.
 He was the American Mathematical Society's Colloquium Lecturer (1909), Vice President (1911), and President (1921–22).
 He received the Mathematical Association of America's first Chauvenet Prize, in 1925, for his article "Algebraic functions and their divisors," which culminated in his 1933 book Algebraic functions.
+He was also an elected member of the American Philosophical Society and the American Academy of Arts and Sciences.

 Bliss once headed a government commission that devised rules for apportioning seats in the U.S. House of Representatives among the several states.